If you think your permanent housing offer is unsuitable

 An offer may be considered suitable even if:

-the rooms are smaller than you would like
+the rooms are smaller than you'd like

-you would have a long commute to work
+you'd have a long commute to work

 it does not have any outdoor space